szymonna3/TicTacToe2024/README.md

 - Create a new project using your preferred Integrated Development Environment (IDE).
 - Copy the source code, player.txt and tictactoe.txt files into your project.
 - Compile the source code using a C++ compiler.
-- Run the executable file generated.
-- Follow the on-screen menu instructions to navigate through the program.

 ## Menu options
 1. Show table: Displays the league standings sorted in descending order based on points earned.
 2. Show results: Displays the results of matches available in the "tictactoe.txt" file.